OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

         if (String.IsNullOrEmpty(userId))
             return View(service.Me.TrendingAround);
         else
-            return View(service.Users.ByKey(userId).TrendingAround);
+            return View(service.Users.ByKey(userId).GetValue().TrendingAround);
     }

     ````

-Now that we have a controller, all we need to see your trending documents is a view that displays them!
+Now that we have a controller, we need a view that displays the trending documents!

 ## Exercise 5: Code the MVC application that displays documents trending around you
 1. Create a view to display trending documents.